-You need to start by establishing the brief, and therefore understanding the problem.
+You need to start by establishing the brief of your own project, and therefore understanding the design problem you are facing.
 You are seeking guidance or inspiration in a certain area, so it is important you select suitable precedents for your design.
-It may be that you are designing a museum, for example, so exploring museum precedents, would lead you to discover the requirements, conditions and problems that a museum design might present.
+In simple terms, it may be that you are designing a museum, for example, so exploring museum precedents, would lead you to discover the requirements, conditions and problems that a museum design might present.

 Don’t necessarily head straight to the internet for ideas – although it is a valuable resource.
 You can also consider magazines, journals, books – so make sure you head to the library too in order to collect your resources.